-It’s slightly airy, yet with some texture.
-I’ve thrown in some peanut butter chips (before they expire lol), and it goes really GOOD with the baked donuts!
-The glaze is not super good, but it’s easy to whip up, and is definitely “healthier choice” than those recipes with corn syrup.
+The donuts are slightly airy, with some texture.
+I’ve thrown in some peanut butter chips, and it goes really well with the donuts!
+The glaze is not as rich as melted chocolate, but it’s easy to whip up, and is probably also “healthier choice”.

 Baked Donuts with Chocolate Glaze – Recipe from Sally’s Baking Addiction